Authentic Christian or a Hypocrite?

 Authentic Christians Resist Pride and Arrogance

-Authentic Christians resist walking in pride and arrogance because these are some of the enemy’s favorite tactics.
-The enemy would rather see us try to look religious than ask God to help us live the Christian life.
+Authentic Christians must resist pride and arrogance, as these are among the enemy’s most effective tactics.
+The enemy would rather see us appear religious than remain dependent on God’s mercy by asking the Father to help us live righteously.
+The enemy prefers that we impress people rather than humbly seek the Lord.

 “The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts.”